debunking economic myths today

 Supply and Demand Dynamics

-1. Prices increase, reflecting higher demand relative to supply.
+1. Prices surge, reflecting heightened demand against dwindling supply.

 Opportunity Cost and Trade-offs